Charles W. Slocum

-Charles W. Slocum (June 19, 1835 – September 21, 1912) was a prominent American pioneer businessman active in the Pacific Northwest.
+Charles W. Slocum (June 19, 1835 – September 21, 1912) was an American pioneer businessman active in the Pacific Northwest.

 Early life

 Charles Wilbur Slocum was born in New Bedford, Massachusetts, on June 19, 1835.
 In his youth, his family moved to Providence, Rhode Island, to be with other family members.
 Slocum learned the trade of carpentry from his uncle, becoming a master carpenter.
 In 1857, Charles Slocum and his cousin William C. Hazard decided to seek their fortunes in the Western United States.
 They took a steamer to Panama, crossed the Isthmus, and then took the steamer "Golden Gate" north to San Francisco.
 By the end of 1858, the two cousins had gone further north to Vancouver, Washington Territory.

 Slocum got a job with the government at Fort Vancouver, doing carpentry work.
 Within three years, he was the superintendent at the Fort, responsible for building and maintenance.